 - 1. Lift sharing: Lift sharing should be avoided unless persons are from the same household. - 2.
 Transportation on shoot: Walking between drives should be the preferred option for shoot transportation.
 Where vehicles are required to transport guns and beaters between drives, the number of passengers per vehicle should be limited to maintain separation.
 Multiple vehicle journeys may be used to facilitate this.
-Where vehicles are being shared, face coverings should be worn and increasing ventilation should be considered where possible.
+Where vehicles are being shared, face coverings should be worn and ventilation optimized.
 Passengers should sit side-by-side and not face-to-face where possible.
-Also, consideration should be given to using a fixed partnering system when the same individuals always travel together.
-Ideally, individuals should use their own vehicles to travel between drives and beats. - 3.
-Precautionary measures: Where there is an identified risk of transmission, appropriate use should be made of face coverings, gloves and other practical measures as recommended by Government or widely supported as responsible best practice.
+Perspex screens between passengers in the vehicle should also be considered.
+Ideally, individuals should use their own vehicles to travel between drives and beats. - Precautionary measures: Where there is an identified risk of transmission, appropriate use should be made of face coverings, gloves and other practical measures as recommended by the Scottish Government or widely supported as responsible best practice.